clux/combustion/Readme.md

 # Combustion [![Build Status](https://secure.travis-ci.org/clux/combustion.png)](http://travis-ci.org/clux/combustion)
 Combustion is a simple template engine abstaction built built upon code from underscore's template function.
 It's a micro-templating library, similar to [John Resig's implementation](http://ejohn.org/blog/javascript-micro-templating/), but it allows custom injection of helpers and the utility library of choice in a strict commonjs environment where globals are annihilated.
+It's dependency-free and tiny when it's main entry point is required, but for node it includes helpers for server-side compilation.

 ## Usage
 Require the library, and make a compiler with a custom helper object, and optionally inject utility library to make available inside template code.
 If no utility library is given, the `$` variable inside a template function will shadow whatever global value it may have.